dcm4che-dockerfiles/keycloak/README.md

 This environment variable defines the SSL/HTTPS requirements for interacting with the realm.
 Default value is `external`.
 Values which are accepted are : `external`, `none` or `all`.

+#### `HOSTNAME_VERIFICATION_POLICY`

+Specifies if Keycloak shall verify the hostname of the server’s certificate on outgoing HTTPS requests.
+Accepted values are:
+- `ANY` - the hostname is not verified.
+- `WILDCARD` - allows wildcards in subdomain names i.e. `*.foo.com`.
+- `STRICT` - CN must match hostname exactly.

+Default value is `ANY`.

 #### `VALIDATE_PASSWORD_POLICY`

 Indicates if Keycloak should validate the password with the realm password policy before updating it.
 Default value is `false`.